 In BoJack Horseman, we're meant to feel sorry for Hollyhock when she collapses due to her coffee being spiked with amphetamine and weight loss drugs, but she really brought it on herself by insisting that Bojack take in Beatrice.
 Bojack tried to warn her about what kind of person Beatrice actually is, but Hollyhock assumes that any mother is better than none and takes advantage of her Morality Pet role to basically force Bojack to do what she wants, disregarding how obviously uncomfortable and hurt he is over his abusive mother living with him and being a constant reminder of his childhood misery.
 That Hollyhock tells Bojack that Beatrice is just a harmless old lady now and basically acts like he should just get over all the abuse he suffered (especially since she grew up Happily Adopted in a loving home and has no idea how bad it was for Bojack) makes her look like a pushy, selfish brat and then Bojack is the one who gets dragged over the coals by Hollyhock's adoptive fathers after she ends up hospitalized.

-In "Double Cross My Heart," a guy named Gregor shows interest in Sam Manson, while the hero Danny is suspicious of him.
-Sam calls him out for being suspicious and spying on them and yells at him, but this completely neglects that a) she did the same thing in the previous episode and received no criticism for it, b) this had happened before to someone else (Danny's sister) and her life was at stake, and c) Danny ended up being right for the wrong reasons (Gregor wasn't a bad guy, just an egotistical brat).
+In "Double Cross My Heart," a mysterious newcomer named Gregor shows interest in Sam Manson, while the hero Danny is suspicious of him.
+Sam calls him out for being suspicious and spying on them and yells at him, but this completely neglects that a) she did the same thing in the previous episode and received no criticism for it, b) this had happened before to someone else (Danny's sister Jazz) and her life was at stake, and c) Danny ended up being right for the wrong reasons (Gregor wasn't a bad guy, just an egotistical brat pretending to be someone he wasn't).
 Unlike when Sam spied on Danny, Danny actually had a legitimate reason to spy on them: they knew nothing about Gregor so he may as well be a spy, he just didn't know he was jealous at the time.
 Sam spied on him solely out of jealousy.
 And while Danny apologizes for the act, Sam does not apologize for snapping at him.
 Rather, we're meant to sympathize with her because she can only get a boyfriend if he's a phony.